-Lori Mastrogiacomo, M.A., BCBA, is the Director of Outreach at the Connecticut Center for Child Development (CCCD), a private nonprofit program serving individuals with autism and related disorders.
+Lori Mastrogiacomo, M.A., BCBA, is the Co-Director at Gold Coast Children’s Center, a private program providing ABA services to children and families in Connecticut.
 She holds a master’s degree in clinical psychology (behavior analysis track) from the University of Massachusetts (Dartmouth), and is currently working toward a Ph.D. in Applied Behavior Analysis at Caldwell University.
 She is a Board Certified Behavior Analyst, and a Licensed Behavior Analyst in the state of NY.
-Ms. Mastrogiacomo previously developed a parent training program at New Jersey Medical School-UMDNJ, worked as Clinical Director at the Educational Partnership for Instructing Children (EPIC), and was an Outreach Case Manager at Alpine Learning Group.
-She has worked with children and adolescents with autism in home, school and community settings and has presented at numerous conferences in the areas of autism and applied behavior analysis.
+Ms. Mastrogiacomo was previously the Director of Outreach at the Connecticut Center for Child Development (CCCD), developed a parent training program at New Jersey Medical School-UMDNJ, worked as Clinical Director at the Educational Partnership for Instructing Children (EPIC), and was an Outreach Case Manager at Alpine Learning Group.
+She has worked with children, adolescents, and adults with autism in home, school and community settings and has presented at numerous conferences in the areas of autism and applied behavior analysis.
 She is Past President of the New Jersey Association for Behavior Analysis (NJABA), and Past President of the Autism SIG of the Association for Behavior Analysis International (ABAI).

 Mark Mautone, M.A. is a Lead Teacher for the Hoboken Public School District ABA/Autism Program.
 Mr. Mautone was selected as the 2015 New Jersey State Teacher of the Year.
 An educator for 19 years in special education, he received his bachelor’s degree from Kean University and master’s in Applied Behavior Analysis from Caldwell University.
 He serves on various advisory boards that support educational programming and activities for children with autism within the school and local community.
 Mr. Mautone is a proponent for using technology to enhance instruction for children with autism.
 He has given presentations from New York City to San Francisco on topics such as using apps in the classroom, instructional strategies, and effectively integrating technology.
 His dedication extends to organizations and parent groups that include: Autism Speaks, Autism NJ, Macworld, and Apple Inc. Mr. Mautone has been nationally recognized by the work he has done for teaching children with autism and integrating technology into his classroom.
 He has authored articles and lent his expertise on autism and technology in interviews for media outlets that include: WCBS 880 (NYC), News12 NJ, Fios 1 News, Parenting.com, NJ Teachers Magazine, Angelman Today, SpecialNeeds.com, NJEA Review Magazine, The Jersey Journal, Autism NJ Beacon, AllVoices.com (San Francisco), Star Ledger (NJ), Morning News (Aruba), and MyVeronaNJ.com.